Evaluation in Practice

 Action

 UCESC takes a collaborative approach to evaluation and worked closely with the project team to develop the proposed evaluation plan, which was based on a cohort-sequential design with a retrospective cohort and a concurrent comparison group.
-The plan includes evaluation questions, appropriate measures, evaluation activities, data collection methods, and a data analysis plan.
+The plan included evaluation questions, appropriate measures, evaluation activities, data collection methods, and a data analysis plan.

-By comparing processes and outcomes between two universities, the evaluation is designed to provide insights into factors that enhance and hinder program transferability and scalability.
+By comparing processes and outcomes between two universities, the evaluation was designed to provide insights into factors that enhance and hinder program transferability and scalability.
 These data will inform future efforts to recruit, retain, and graduate low-income, academically talented students in STEM majors and careers.

 Results

-In the first year of the project, UCESC conducted multiple evaluation activities to attain baseline data as well as to provide formative results to foster continuous project improvement.
-Activities included conducting focus groups with and administering surveys to stakeholders (e.g. students, administration, project team members and industry partners), analyzing Institutional Research data from both universities, and reviewing documentation and processes.
-Preliminary results from the first year of the evaluation have informed project activities for the second year, and the project team is working collaboratively to navigate new challenges from the impact of the COVID-19 pandemic.
+The proposal was successfully funded by the National Science Foundation and started implementation in the 2019-2020 academic year and will continue through 2025.
+Through the 6-year project, UCESC conducted multiple evaluation activities to attain baseline data as well as to provide formative and summative results to foster continuous project improvement.
+Activities included conducting focus groups and administering surveys for multiple groups (e.g., students, administration, project team members, and industry partners), analyzing Institutional Research data from both universities, and reviewing documentation and processes.
+Results from the evaluation have informed project activities and improvements to retain STEM students.